andyg-dev/data-analysis-projects/README.md

 ## Project Objective

 The goal of these projects is to demonstrate my ability to analyze and visualize data using various tools and techniques.
 Through these projects, I have gained experience in transforming raw data into actionable insights, building reports, and making data-driven decisions.

 ---

+## Jupyter Webscraping API Database Projects

+### Web Scraping Quotes from "Quotes to Scrape" using Python

+This project demonstrates web scraping techniques using Python.
+The goal is to scrape quotes, authors, and associated tags from the website "Quotes to Scrape" using BeautifulSoup and Requests.
+The script retrieves the HTML content from the webpage, parses the quotes, authors, and tags, and then stores and prints them in a structured format.

+#### Key Features Demonstrated:

+- Python (Requests, BeautifulSoup)
+- Scrapes quotes, authors, and tags from the website.
+- Uses requests to fetch the webpage content.
+- Parses the HTML using BeautifulSoup to extract relevant data.
+- Displays the data in a clean, readable format.

+### Iowa Liquor Sales Data API Project

+In this project, I developed a Python-based solution to interact with the Iowa Liquor Sales Data API, enabling the extraction, cleaning, and analysis of large datasets.
+The goal was to extract and process alcohol sales data and prepare it for business intelligence analysis.

+#### Key Features Demonstrated:

+- Python (Requests, Pandas)

+- Jupyter Notebooks

+- API integration for extracting real-time liquor sales data from the Iowa Liquor Sales API.

+- Data cleaning using Pandas, handling missing values and formatting key metrics.

+- Automates data extraction and cleaning, exporting cleaned data to a CSV file for analysis.

+---